What are maps?

 - Task List and Output windows: much of the time hidden, we can and must use these windows to examine the results of saving and testing we do in our maps.
 These windows normally appear underneath the Mapping area or the Function properties panel.

-- Code view Panel: On this panel, you can view Map definitions rules (abstraction of the underlying implementation).
+- Code view Panel: On this panel, you can view Map definition rules (abstraction of the underlying implementation).
 It is a read-only panel.

-There are several mapping functionalities that you can perform inside maps, like Data normalization, Transform Injection (XLST injection), calculating values covering math and scientific functoids, and so on.
-Still, most of the time, transformations are quite simple, and when we perform a transformation in the message 5 basic functionalities typically arise:
+There are several mapping functionalities that you can perform inside maps, like Data normalization, Transform Injection (XSLT injection), calculating values covering math and scientific functoids, and so on.
+Still, most of the time, transformations are quite simple, and when we perform a transformation in the message, 5 basic functionalities typically arise:

 - Simple mapping of a given value (direct copy)